Why do we collect information about you?

 Staff must only access your information if they are involved in your care

 All staff working for the NHS are bound by the Common Law Duty of Confidentiality which means only staff involved with your care are entitled to access information relating to you.
-This is detailed within the confidentiality agreements signed by staff working at the Trust and is included within mandated training provided to staff.
+This is detailed within the confidentiality agreements signed by staff working at the Trust and is included within mandated annual training provided to staff.

 We audit staff access to patient information to ensure they continue to abide by the Common Law Duty of Confidentiality.